-All information on the deed of marriage must be translated into Indonesian language and legalised by an Indonesian representative.
+All information on the deed of marriage must be translated into the Indonesian language and legalized by an Indonesian representative.

 You shall also acquire a marriage certificate from the Indonesian representative.
 As a mixed-marriage couple in Indonesia, you will only have 30 days to register your marriage upon arrival in Indonesia.

 Cekindo offers both KITAS and KITAP applications for all foreigners to stay and live in Indonesia.

 Get in touch with us now and we will connect you with our experienced legal consultants who can help answer questions regarding your KITAS or KITAP application.